dixit17/c-dropdown/README.md

 2. Navigate to the project directory:

-3. Install the required dependencies: npm install --save
+3. Install the required dependencies:
+    - npm install --save

 4. To run the Project
-   nom run dev
+    - npm run dev

 ###Acknowledgments